LC

 Assessment rationale/justification

-Although this species has a restricted range within the UAE as a whole, it is considered to be locally abundant within this area.
+Although this species has a restricted distribution, it is very common with its range, in addition to occurring within a protected area.
 It is assessed as Least Concern.

 Year assessed